 The indicator is applicable in the waters of all the countries bordering the Baltic Sea.
 However, currently the indicator is only operational in some assessment units, and further development work is needed to make it operational in the remaining assessment units in the future.

 Zooplankton includes an array of macro and microscopic invertebrates.
-They play a vital role in the marine food webs.
+They play a vital role in the marine food web.
 The herbivorous zooplankton feed on phytoplankton and in turn constitute prey to animals at higher trophic levels, including fish.
-Therefore, zooplankton is an essential link in aquatic food webs, influencing energy transfer in the pelagic food webs and recruitment to fish stocks as well as ecosystem productivity, nutrient and carbon cycling.
+Therefore, zooplankton are an essential link in aquatic food webs, influencing energy transfer in the pelagic food webs and recruitment to fish stocks as well as ecosystem productivity, nutrient and carbon cycling.
 Hence, the evaluation of zooplankton communities is a prerequisite for analysis of pelagic food web structure.

 D4C3 The size distribution of individuals across the trophic guiled is not adversely affected due to anthropogenic pressures

 D1C6 The condition of the habitat type, including its biotic and abiotic structure and its functions (e.g. its typical species composition and their relative abundance, absence of particularly sensitive or fragile species or species providing a key function, size structure of species), is not adversely affected due to anthropogenic pressures.

-HELCOM (2017) Zooplankton mean size and total stock.
+HELCOM (2018) Zooplankton mean size and total stock.
 HELCOM core indicator report.
 Online.
 [Date Viewed], [Web link].